assamite/creamas/docs/source/index.rst

    * Social decision making using voting
    * NetworkX integration to generate agent connections from NetworkX structures and vice versa

-See :doc:`overview` for a more detailed introduction to the library's main components.
-Project's main repository is in `github <https://github.com/assamite/creamas>`_.

 .. toctree::
    :hidden: